angelkof2/monitor/README.md

      from psutil import virtual_memory

 DELETE: from tkinter import *

 ADD: from tkinter import Tk
      from tkinter import Label
      from tkinter import TRUE
      from tkinter import LEFT

-I have created the .exe using pyinstaller.exe and the output weight is the same and i think it consumes the same amount of resources.
+I have created the .exe using "pyinstaller.exe -w monitor.py"  and the output weight is the same and i think it consumes the same amount of resources.

 All insights are welcome.